On the Nonconvexity of Push-Forward Constraints and Its Consequences in Machine Learning: The shape of push-forward constraints

 They satisfy $f_\sharp P=Q$ and $g_\sharp P = Q$ while $P(\{x \in \R^d \mid f(x) \neq g(x)\}) > 0$. \end{itemize} \end{proof}

-To sum-up, through \cref{cor:transport}, it follows from \cref{prop:continuous,prop:empirical} that $\T(P,Q)$ is trivial for very specific $P$ and $Q$ and nonconvex otherwise.
+To sum up, through \cref{cor:transport}, it follows from \cref{prop:continuous,prop:empirical} that $\T(P,Q)$ is trivial for very specific $P$ and $Q$ and nonconvex otherwise.
 In the next subsection, we tackle a similar clarification work for the set of equalizing maps.